msfjarvis/msfjarvis.dev/content/posts/server-side-analytics-with-caddyserver-and-goaccess.md

 ## The setup

 To create a compelling analytics experience, we'll need to use Goaccess' `--real-time-html` option, that creates an HTML report, and an accompanying `WebSocket` server that will dispatch a request to update the page data every time goaccess parses updated logs.
-When we're done, the result will look similar to [stats.msfjarvis.dev](https://stats.msfjarvis.dev), which shows statistics for my blog.
 Here's a peek at Goaccess' terminal visualizer, to get an idea about the datasets you can expect from the web version.

 ![Goaccess in the terminal](/uploads/goaccess_terminal.webp)